 Specialists in pediatric otolaryngology, commonly called ENT, care for children with problems of the ear, nose, throat and neck.
 Young children cannot always tell you what is bothering them.
-Our otolarygologists are experienced in the latest ways to examine and treat children using equipment specially designed for smaller ears, noses, and throats.
-Our committment to family-centered care ensures better diagnosis and less stress on your child and family.
+Our otolaryngologists are experienced in the latest ways to examine and treat children using equipment specially designed for smaller ears, noses, and throats.
+Our commitment to family-centered care ensures better diagnosis and less stress on your child and family.

 Here is a listing of some conditions we treat:

 - Tonsil and adenoid disorders

 - Congenital malformations (such as microtia/atresia and cleft palate)

 - Neck masses

 We offer specialized programs for complex aerodigestive disorders, Velopharyngeal Insufficiency (VPI), vascular malformations as well as cochlear implants.
 These multidisciplinary teams consist of specialists in otolaryngology, gastroenterology, pulmonary, as well as audiologists, speech-language pathologists, educators and other specialists to offer your child individual evaluation and treatment plans.